 - NAD+ levels remain elevated 24 hours after a single dose.

-- There appears to be an upper limit on the increase of NAD+ levels achievable through NR supplementation
+- There is an upper limit on the increase of NAD+ levels achievable through NR supplementation

-- It is possible the maximum NAD+ elevation would be maintained at a dosage of around 250mg and 500mg per day
+- Maximum NAD+ elevation is maintained at a dosage between 300mg and 500mg – likely close to 500mg per day

 - It appears that a single daily dose may be just as effective as 2 or 3 smaller dosages.